Thousands protest over citizenship law in multiple locations in Delhi

 In the morning, police carried out flag march in Seelampur area in the wake of intelligence inputs about the security situation.
 Delhi Mahila Congress chief and former president Pranab Mukherjee's daughter Sharmistha and some other members of the outfit were detained near Home Minister Amit Shah's residence during a protest against the new legislation.

 A protest in support of CAA was held in the central park of Connaught Place where people raised slogans in support of the Modi government and Delhi Police.
-As Delhi and several parts of the country witnessed anti-CAA protests, Congress President Sonia Gandhi said slammed the Modi government for "disregarding" peoples' concerns.
+Congress President Sonia Gandhi said slammed the Modi government for "disregarding" peoples' concerns.

 "In a democracy people have the right to raise their voice against wrong decisions and policies of the government and register their concerns.
 BJP government has shown utter disregard for people's voices and chosen to use brute force to suppress dissent," she said in a televised message.
 As the centre came under severe attack on the CAA and NRC, Minority Affairs Minister Mukhtar Abbas Naqvi announced a campaign to inform the common man, religious representatives, educational institutes and social organisations on the twin issues.